Recent reports in Spain have emerged, stating that Real Madrid are eyeing up a record-breaking move for Eden Hazard in the summer transfer window.

 Although Real may end up coming in with an offer in excess of £100m, even that sum most likely wouldn’t turn Abramovich’s head.

 Chelsea are leading the Premier League comfortably and are looking to build a new dynasty under Antonio Conte, not tear down what they have got.
-With Chelsea looking likely to go on to win the Premier League, visit our partner for the best free betting offers and get involved in the action yourself.

 In Hazard, Chelsea have a game-winner and a superstar, a player capable of winning games on his own.
 We’ve seen time and time again in his time in England, his capacity to take games by the scruff of the neck and decide them.
 Although last season was a year to forget for him, he has bounced back in this campaign and proven his quality once more.